dev-2909/react-native-practicals/README.md

 8. Create branch on your name and todays date like raju_14-apr-24 and push on that branch

 Make Sure App Won't Lag And Hang

+// Images are not getting => corrupted url